iamkroot/erp-gcal/README.md

 1. Extract the main timetable pages from the pdf into another pdf.
 (You can use a print to pdf service for this).
 2. Use [this](https://ilovepdf.com/pdf_to_excel) site to convert to excel.

-Follow same steps for midsem schedule, and also, convert the midsem excel to CSV format.

 **OR**

 You can use the pre-parsed timetable JSON file at [this](https://drive.google.com/drive/folders/1b9GT6G7xyj6Nr9xAfSBJit3rtP3hhd2F?usp=sharing) location (Use BITSmail to log in).
 I will try to update it every semester, but no guarantees.
-NOTE: The timetable changes aren't reflected in the file.
+**NOTE:** The timetable changes aren't reflected in the file.
 You can manually edit the file as necessary.

 ### Configuration
 Config file is in [TOML](https://github.com/toml-lang/toml) format.
 See [`sample_config.toml`](sample_config.toml).